mikietechie/gocurrenciesapi/README.md

 Hello (здравствуйте), my name is Mike Z, a 22 y.o Python, TypeScript, Golang programmer based in St Petersburg Europe.
 Going straight to the point, shouting at the top of my voice, furiously punching my keyboard: *I AM LOOKING FOR A DECENT JOB AS A JUNIOR OR MID LEVEL SOFTWARE ENGINEER <mzinyoni7@outlook.com>*.
-Back to calm, I am a self taught developer but I did go to Software Engineering University as well.
+Back to calm, I am a self taught developer but I went Software Engineering University as well.
 I have 7+ years of computer programming experience and four of them being proffessional work experience.
 I have written software that processed millions of dollars *i.e I am not a millionnaire, I was paid slightly less than 10k*.
 I am fluent in English and decent in Russian.

 ![System Overview](https://github.com/mikietechie/gocurrenciesapi/blob/main/files/architecture.jpg)